xXleowXx/gitlab-charts/doc/charts/registry/index.md

 [garbage collection](https://docs.docker.com/registry/garbage-collection/).
 As of [now](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/1586) there is no fully automated or scheduled way to run the garbage collection with this Chart.

+WARNING:
+You must use [online garbage collection](https://gitlab.com/gitlab-org/container-registry/-/blob/master/docs/configuration.md#gc) with the
+[metadata database](#database).
+Using manual garbage collection with the metadata database will lead to data loss.
+Online garbage collection fully replaces the need to manually run garbage collection.

 ### Manual Garbage Collection